zontasticality/ar-ontology/data/Logical Formula.md

 ---
 title: Logical Formula
-type: category
+type: structure
 ---

-A logical formula is, in general, a way to formally represent some kind of logical statement.
-There are many different subtypes of logical formulae and
+A logical formula is a sequence of symbols in some logical language that can be evaluated with an interpretation function.